-An entity uses the Report of Theft, Loss, or Release of Select Agents and Toxins (APHIS/CDC Form 3) to report a theft (unlawful taking), loss (failure to account for), or release (causing an occupational exposure or release outside of the primary barriers of the biocontainment area).
+An entity uses the Report of Theft, Loss, or Release of Select Agents and Toxins form (APHIS/CDC Form 3) to report a theft (unlawful taking), loss (failure to account for), or release (causing an occupational exposure or release outside of the primary barriers of the biocontainment area).

 Any individual or entity (including non-registered entities such as clinical or diagnostic laboratories that possess BSAT contained in a specimen presented for diagnosis or verification) must immediately notify FSAP of each theft, loss, or release.
-Entities are to provide a list of federal, state, or local law enforcement agencies that were contacted, or are intended to be contacted, in the case of a theft or loss.
-All thefts or losses must be reported to FSAP, even if the BSAT is subsequently recovered and/or the responsible parties are identified.
+Entities are to provide a list of federal, state, or local law enforcement agencies that were contacted, or are intended to be contacted in the case of a theft or loss.
+All thefts or losses must be reported to FSAP, even if the BSAT is subsequently recovered.